partITech/doctrine-pgvector/README.md

   }
 ```

 If you use `symfony console make:entity` add manually the `length` parameter attribute as vector.
-Length is your model embedding's dimention.
+Length is your model embedding's dimension.

 #### For example OpenAi use these dimensions: